svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 symbol called error_not_found is returned.

-The `env_set` and the `env_lookup` functions are used by the evaluator to implement the the funcion `define` and for looking up what variables are bound to as in `(+ a b).
+The `env_set` and the `env_lookup` functions are used by the evaluator to implement the the function `define` and for looking up what variables are bound to as in `(+ a b).
 The rest of the functions, `env_copy_shallow`, `env_modify_binding` and `env_build_params_args` have more specific use cases related to `let` and `closure` and